- Fan Zone

 - Phone: 607-777-5330

-Leah Truncale completed her second season with the Binghamton program in 2010-11.
+Leah Truncale is entering her fifth season with the Binghamton program.
 She is a 2002 graduate of Binghamton, where she has a stellar four-year career.
 She is currently ranked third all-time with 1,341 career points, and first with 978 rebounds as well as 236 blocks.
 During Truncale’s four years on the squad, Binghamton went 94-22, won the 1999 New England College Conference title as well as both the 2000 and 2001 ECAC Division II championships.

 Following her playing career, Truncale spent two years as a coach with the Bearcats.
 She was a graduate assistant coach during the 2003-04 season and a full-time assistant during the 2004-05 campaign.